 A new agreement that can be called the 2021 agreement is needed now.
 Even EU countries that were staunch supporters of the JCPOA, including France and Germany, are now talking about the need for new negotiations.

 Khamenei will not give up his missile program and his terrorism in the region, because without having an atomic bomb, he considers these levers as his only means of power and survival, especially since the Iranian army, despite having more personnel, is weak and ill equipped compared to regional countries.

 Therefore, accepting the US’s new conditions would be poisonous for Khamenei, although it might give the regime short term relief, in a very near future it will lead to the end of the already weak regime.
 Here is why: The regime is a theocracy which cannot meet the demands of Iranians who hate their religious rulers.
 Iran’s angry population who are suffering under poverty are sick and tired of the regime’s institutionalized corruption.
 If Khamenei accepts a new 2021 deal, it will mean he has bowed to the US despite the regime’s 42 years of anti-American rhetoric.
 This will lead to the collapse of the ruling elite and even the IRGC, which is the regime’s repressive apparatus, will crumble.
 It remains to be seen whether Khamenei will accept the new conditions or whether, by continuing in the current path, will risk the wrath of angry masses who are waiting for a spark to once again take to the streets and overthrow their dictators once and for all.

-Cyrus Yaqubi is a Research Analyst and Iranian Foreign Affairs Commentator investigating the economy of the middle east countries that are relying on the oil revenue and comparing their progress to their ruling system, specially covering a variety of topics about Iran.
+Cyrus Yaqubi is a Research Analyst and Iranian Foreign Affairs Commentator investigating the social issues and economy of the middle east countries in general and Iran in particular.